syncfusion-content/blazor-docs/blazor/document-editor/saving-document.md

 ---
 layout: post
-title: Saving Document in Blazor DocumentEditor Component | Syncfusion
+title: Saving document in Blazor DocumentEditor Component | Syncfusion
-description: Learn about Saving Document in Blazor DocumentEditor component of Syncfusion, and more details.
+description: Learn here all about Saving document in Syncfusion Blazor DocumentEditor component and more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# Save documents to server, database and local file system
+# Saving document in Blazor DocumentEditor Component

 After composing or editing the document, you will need to save the document to the server, database, or local file system.